 This table reports the manufacturer information of the installed water heater(s).
 Require one line for each installed water heater.

-Water Heating System ID or Name: Name of the Water Heating System or any other identifying name.
+Water Heating System ID or Name: Name of the water heating system or any other identifying name.

-Manufacturer: Provide the manufacturer’s name which identifies the Water Heater being installed.
+Manufacturer: Provide the manufacturer’s name which identifies the water heater being installed.

-Model Number: Provide the model number which identifies the Water Heater being installed.
+Model Number: Provide the model number which identifies the water heater being installed.

 Documentation Declaration Statements